 - Some sidewalks are broken

 When everyone comes together to improve pedestrian safety for children, kids are less likely to be injured in a Norcross pedestrian accident.
-If your child suffered a pedestrian injury due to walking hazards or a negligent driver, please contact a qualified Georgia pedestrian injury lawyer at the Law Offices of Shane Smith for a free consultation today at 770.487.8999 to learn more.
+If your child suffered a pedestrian injury due to walking hazards or a negligent driver, please contact a qualified Georgia pedestrian injury lawyer at Shane Smith Law for a free consultation today at 770.487.8999 to learn more.